 In analyzing your treatment options for plantar fasciitis, you have probably heard at least one mention of night splints.
-Generally speaking the reviews on popular products such as the Strassburg sock tend to vary from, “works like magic” to “couldn’t sleep with it on.”
+Generally speaking, the feedback from wearers of popular products such as the Strassburg sock (not really a true night splint) tend to vary from, “works like magic” to “couldn’t sleep with it on.”

-Ironically, that night splints that are hard to sleep in appears to be a fairly common complaint.
-So let’s explore the effectiveness of night splints further with a few studies and opinions from well regarded podiatrists.
-Hopefully we can answer the question, “do night splints really work?”
+The gripe that night splints are uncomfortable appears to be a fairly common complaint.
+So let’s explore the effectiveness of night splints further with a few studies and opinions from well regarded podiatrists before incorporating it into the recovery strategy.
+Hopefully we can answer the question, “do night splints really work?” along the way.